varabyte/kobweb/README.md

 | `@Page("/")`            | `example.com/slug`              |
 | `@Page("/other")`       | `example.com/other`             |

+> [!WARNING]
-⚠️ We close this section with a warning - despite the flexibility allowed here, you should not be using this feature frequently, if at all.
-A Kobweb project benefits from the fact that a user can easily associate a URL on your site with a file in your codebase, but this feature allows you to break those assumptions.
-It is mainly provided to enable dynamic routing (see the section below) or enabling a URL name that uses characters which aren't allowed in Kotlin filenames.
+> Despite the flexibility allowed here, you should not be using this feature frequently, if at all.
+A Kobweb project
+> benefits from the fact that a user can easily associate a URL on your site with a file in your codebase, but this
+> feature allows you to break those assumptions.
+It is mainly provided to enable dynamic routing (see the *Dynamic
+> Routes* section below) or enabling a URL name that uses characters which aren't allowed in Kotlin filenames.

 ### PackageMapping